 Now, this does not mean that there aren’t ingredients that you should avoid.
 Some you should.

-Common chemicals that are found in skin care to be toxic in certain individuals are listed below.
+Common chemicals that are found in skin care to be considered as skin irritants, in certain individuals are listed below.
 None of these are present in your Melanopeel® Skin care.

 Hydroxytoulene (Can cause eye and skin irritation)

-Formaldehyde (Can damage DNA and can be carcinogenic)
+Formaldehyde (Can damage DNA and can be potentiallycarcinogenic)

-Parabens are found extensively in skin care.
+Parabens are found extensively in skin care & foods.
 (Can cause skin irritation and can impair fertility)

 Phthalates are plasticizers and softeners commonly found in nail polish, and can be found in some moisturizing creams (can cause hormonal disruption)